AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/overview.md

 This tutorial doesn't just focus on Adobe applications, but takes into account the broader ecosystem in which brands operate.
 In order to do that, in some lessons there is a focus on how _non-Adobe_ applications integrate with Adobe Experience Platform.
 As such, you'll gain a deep understanding in how the following applications will work together with Adobe Experience Platform:

-- Amazon: AWS Lambda, AWS S3, AWS Kinesis, AWS SQS, Alexa
+- Amazon: AWS Lambda, AWS S3, AWS Kinesis
-- Google: Google Tag Manager, Google Analytics, Google Cloud Platform, Google BigQuery, Google Display&Video 360, Google AdWords
+- Google: Google Cloud Platform, Google BigQuery, Google Display&Video 360, Google AdWords
-- Microsoft: Power BI, Azure EventHub, Azure Blob Storage, Dynamics 365
+- Microsoft: Power BI, Azure EventHub, Azure Blob Storage
 - Salesforce: Tableau
 - Apache Kafka
 - Postman